ibm-cloud-docs/speech-to-text/features.md

 -   The WebSocket interface accepts a maximum of 100 MB of audio.
 -   The synchronous HTTP interface accepts a maximum of 100 MB of audio.
 -   The asynchronous HTTP interface accepts a maximum of 1 GB of audio.

+For more information about using compression to maximize the amount of data that you can send to the service, see [Data limits and compression](/docs/speech-to-text?topic=speech-to-text-audio-formats#audio-formats-limits).

 ### Advantages of the WebSocket interface
 {: #features-websocket-advantages}